-These financial statements are presented in Singapore dollar, which is the Company's functional currency.
+These financial statements are presented in is Singapore dollars, which is the Company's functional currency.
+All financial information presented in Singapore dollars, unless otherwise stated.

 2.4 Use of estimates and judgements

 The preparation of the financial statements in conformity with FRSs requires management to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.